E-Safety Policy

 - The E-Safety Officer is Matthew Bullock.

-- The Managers have responsibility for day-to-day E-Safety under the guidance of the E-Safety Officer.
+- The Nursery Managers have responsibility for day-to-day E-Safety under the guidance of the E-Safety Officer.

 - The E-Safety Officer is responsible for ensuring that adequate training is given to members of staff and to ensure they can carry out their E-Safety roles.